 The Photographer - Michael Simms

 I’ve always been a visual person.
 That’s how I take in information and learn.
-As a little kid, I never really enjoyed reading.
-Because of this, I would just flip through whatever magazines or catalogues were available and look at the pictures.
+As a little kid, photography fascinated me.
+I never enjoyed reading and would just flip through magazines or catalogues to look at the pictures.
 I’ve never gotten tired of seeing that next photograph.
 Looking back, I can see this has been an unintentional lifelong study of photography.

-Photography fascinated me as a little kid.
-My dad had one of those old school Polaroid cameras.
+My dad had an old school Polaroid camera.
 The kind where he would have to time the development after taking the photograph.
-After pulling the exposed frame out of the camera he would look down at his watch which he wore on the underside of his wrist.
-Then after the development time had passed, he would pull it apart and walla, there would be the photograph.
+After pulling the exposed frame out of the camera he would look down at his watch, which he wore on the underside of his wrist.
+After the development time had passed he would pull it apart and voila!, there would be the photograph.
 I thought that was so cool.
-Then later as a teen our family got a Kodak 110 Instamatic.
+My family graduated to a Kodak 110 Instamatic.
 This was my first opportunity to do photography on my own.
-I really enjoyed it, however with limited funds I did not get to do much.
-My photography never really went beyond that, until much later in life.
+I really enjoyed it, but with limited funds I did not get to do much.
+My photography never really went beyond that until much later in life.

 I started with a small Fujifilm point & shoot which had an optical zoom lens and allowed for manual shooting.
 I started with this camera to see if photography was really something that I wanted to invest in with my time and money.
 It turned out that the passion and interest I had when I was younger was still there.
 I upgraded to a Canon SLR with a handful of lenses.
 I used the Canon system for about six years before switching to the Sony mirrorless system which I still use today for my digital work.